What is cannabis?

 What is CBD?
 CBG?
 CBN?

 While CBD is probably the most well known of the non-psychoactive phytocannabinoids, there are a number of cannabinoids commonly used for therapeutic purposes.
 These non-psychoactive cannabinoids all have a host of similar, and also unique, effects which have shown potential in relieving inflammation, reducing stress, improving sleep, and more.

 CBD, or cannabidiol, is a popular cannabinoid for those seeking the “relaxation, without the intoxication” of THC.
-It has a wide variety of different possible applications, and may be helpful in reducing inflammation, relieving pain, easing anxiety and stress, and treating anxiety.
-CBD has also shown promise in treating epileptic seizures and neuropathic pain.
+It has a wide variety of different possible applications, and may be helpful in reducing inflammation, relieving pain, and easing anxiety and stress.
 Additionally, CBD can interact with THC to reduce its ability to interact with receptors in our endocannabinoid system, thus reducing some of the potentially unpleasant side-effects associated with THC, like anxiety and forgetfulness.

 CBG, or cannabigerol, is a minor cannabinoid that’s beginning to get more attention for its potential medical benefits.
-In recent studies, it’s shown promise in helping treat glaucoma, fighting cancer cells, stimulating appetite, and as a non-psychoactive appetite stimulant.
+In recent studies, it’s shown promise in helping as a non-psychoactive appetite stimulant.
 Although ordinarily present in only small quantities in cannabis, cultivators are experimenting with strains that have higher levels of CBG, and a wide variety of products are available with both CBG by itself and in combination with other cannabinoids.